Israel's Likud Party, Blue and White Bloc Neck and Neck in First Exit Polls

-With both parties neck and neck, some polls have suggested that the Likud Party is projected to win 36 seats versus 37 seats for the Blue and White bloc.
-Others suggest that Gantz's party may have four seats on the Likud Party.
+With both parties neck and neck, some polls suggest that the Likud Party will win 36 seats versus to Blue and White's 37, others that Gantz's party may have four seats on Likud.

 Noting differing projections, Reuters has reported that Netanyahu may be on pace to securing his fifth term as the nation's prime minister, allowing him to become the longest-serving individual in that position.